vinceau/slp-realtime/README.md

 ## Usage

-To this all in action, checkout a [working example](examples/realtime-combos).
+To see all this in action, check out a [working example](examples/realtime-combos).

 ### Subscribing to In-Game Events